cloudpups/universal-git-tags/Overview.md

 * ✔ Repository agnostic.
    * Repository can be in GitHub, Azure DevOps, BitBucket, etc!

+## Supplying Credentials

+Different systems have different requirements around how a Personal Access Token must be supplied in the extra headers.

+For Base64 encoding, Google has a fairly handy tool: https://toolbox.googleapps.com/apps/encode_decode/

+### GitHub

+* [Generate a PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the proper permissions to read and write to repositories.
+* Using your **PAT** in place of `token`, encode the following string in Base64: `token`
+* Using the newly encoded value in place of `encodedValue`, supply the following string to the Service Connection: `basic encodedValue`

+### Azure DevOps

+* [Generate a PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) with the proper permissions to read and write to repositories.
+* Using your **PAT** in place of `token`, encode the following string in Base64: `:token`
+  * **Notice** you must prepend your PAT with a colon *before* encoding it.
+* Using the newly encoded value in place of `encodedValue`, supply the following string to the Service Connection: `basic encodedValue`

+### GitLab

+*help with verification would be appreciated*

 ## Motivation

 While other tasks exist for tagging, they did not satisfy our needs.
 See our longer explanation in the [source repo](https://github.com/cloudpups/universal-git-tags#motivation) for more detail.